Coordinate rings of regular nilpotent Hessenberg varieties in the open opposite Schubert cell: Hilbert series

-In fact, exponents appeared in the left hand side and exponents in the right hand side are described as numbers in shaded boxes of the left figure and the right figure in Figure~\ref{picture:proofHilbert}, respectively.
+In fact, exponents appeared on the left hand side and exponents on the right hand side are described as numbers in shaded boxes of the left figure and the right figure in Figure~\ref{picture:proofHilbert}, respectively.

 This equality leads us to the equality

 so by \eqref{eq:Hilbert1_proof1} one has

 as desired. \end{proof}